eleanorhealth/pair-programming-exercise/stories/1-unread-messages-tag.md

 Member records are pulled from an API (https://randomuser.me), and displayed in rows in the app.

+Field `messages` on `Member` contains a list of messages, each with a boolean `read` flag.

-`countUnreadMessages` exists as a function in the UnreadMessageTag component but isn't used yet.
+`countUnreadMessages()` is implemented in the UnreadMessageTag component but isn't used yet.

 ## Feature Requirements

 1. An `<UnreadMessageTag />` should display near each member name.
 This component already exists, but is not yet rendered anywhere.
+2. Don't worry about styling for this story.
-2. The tag should indicate the number of unread messages, example: "2 Unread Messages"
+3. The tag should indicate the number of unread messages, example: "2 Unread Messages"
-3. Don't worry about styling for this story.
 4. Users with zero unread messages should not have a tag.
 5. Users with one unread message should have the word "Message" instead of "Messages."